 Those receiving shelter are low income, homeless victims of domestic violence fleeing imminent danger.
-Housing clients are low-income who are seeking safe, permanent housing. shelter, some are in unsafe homes but all are low income
+Housing clients are low-income who are seeking safe, permanent housing. shelter, some are in unsafe homes

 For FY 2025 (7/1/2024 - 6/30/2025) please provide the estimated number of unduplicated Dover beneficiaries that will benefit from this CDBG funded activity or project, not necessarily your entire client population (Note: these numbers will be monitored during the funding year):